 Yeah, it’s scary as heck, especially the lifeless pale gray stare from the ant’s eyes.
 Anyway, this worrisome bit of news has been making the blogosphere rounds lately for its horror sci-fi bent.
 The combination of fungus species that infects a specific ant came to the attention of scientists recently, who announced their findings last week.

-What startled them is the possibility of a whole new undiscovered multitude of malignant fungus hidden away in the world’s rainforests, most of which is threatened either by climate change or urbanization.
+What startled scientists is the possibility of a whole new undiscovered multitude of malignant fungi hidden away in the world’s rainforests, most of which are threatened either by climate change or urbanization.
+The discovery underscores the importance of preserving these ecosystems, as they may harbor countless other unknown species that play critical roles in maintaining ecological balance.

 Here’s what lead scientist David Hughes, who has observed the phenomenon first hand, has to say: